cryptocatalog/ultimate-crypto-comparison/README.md

 - Public Key Infrastructure
 - Protocols

-## Automatically added CVE information
+## :fire: Automatically added CVE information
 If the library contains a CVE Vendor and a CVE product the catalog automatically adds information about Common Vulnerabilities and Exposures.
 If no CVE vendor and CVE product ist specified in the markdown-file, you can [search for the respective product- and vendor-name](https://cve.circl.lu/browse) and add it to the markdown-file of the library.
 The catalog uses the API of https://www.circl.lu/services/cve-search/.
 If you want to try whether you have the correct vendor and product name you can use the API in the browser to test it.
 Just put in your found vendor and product in the following link: http://cve.circl.lu/api/search/"YourVendor"/"YourProduct" If you get a response with some text in JSON, it works!

-## Known Issues
+## :warning: Known Issues
-- This catalog is only tested with libraries from GitHub.
-Libraries from other hosters (GitLab, BitBucket...) may lead to problems due to different url schemes.
 - Markdown-files need to have a `Repository` -section.
 If they don't have one, the build fails.

-## Acknowledgements
+## :crown: Acknowledgements
-Thanks to the [Ultimate-Comparison-Framework](https://github.com/ultimate-comparisons/ultimate-comparison-BASE) for providing a great base to work with.
+- Thanks to the [Ultimate-Comparison-Framework](https://github.com/ultimate-comparisons/ultimate-comparison-BASE) for providing a great base to work with.
-Thanks to the [gitScrabber](https://github.com/Eyenseo/gitScrabber) for collecting additional information about the libraries.
+- Thanks to the [gitScrabber](https://github.com/Eyenseo/gitScrabber) for collecting additional information about the libraries.

 ## License